 Relays are also named with designations like

-- Relays are used to realize logic functions.
+- A relay circuit is used to realize logic functions.
 They play a very important role in providing safety critical logic.

 - Relays are used to provide time delay functions.
 They are used to time the delay open and delay close of contacts.